intrinio/java-sdk/docs/StockExchangeApi.md

     StockExchangeApi stockExchangeApi = new StockExchangeApi();

-    String identifier = "USCOMP"; // String | A Stock Exchange identifier (MIC or Intrinio ID) LocalDate date = null; // LocalDate | The date for which to return prices Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call
+    String identifier = "USCOMP"; // String | A Stock Exchange identifier (MIC or Intrinio ID) LocalDate date = LocalDate.now(); // LocalDate | The date for which to return prices Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call